 - By Shaniqua Williams

-The most commonly experienced symptoms of pleural mesothelioma, which accounts for nearly 80% of all diagnosed mesothelioma cases, include shortness of breath, chest pain, fatigue, a persistent cough and unintentional weight loss.
-However, these are also signs frequently associated with the following lung conditions and because of this pleural mesothelioma is often misdiagnosed as either of these listed conditions:
+Pleural mesothelioma: This type of mesothelioma accounts for nearly 80% of all diagnosed mesothelioma cases.
+The most commonly experienced symptoms of pleural mesothelioma, include shortness of breath, chest pain, fatigue, a persistent cough, and unintentional weight loss.
+However, these signs are frequently associated with the following lung conditions and because of this pleural mesothelioma is often misdiagnosed as either of these listed conditions:

-Peritoneal mesothelioma represents less than 20% of all cases and typically entails symptoms such as abdominal pain, fatigue, unexplained weight loss, excess fluid in the abdomen, loss of appetite and build up of gas.
+Peritoneal mesothelioma represents less than 20% of all cases and typically entails symptoms such as abdominal pain, fatigue, unexplained weight loss, excess fluid in the abdomen, loss of appetite, and build up of gas.
 Similar signs also accompany less severe gastrointestinal conditions like irritable bowel syndrome, as well as other malignant diseases occurring in the abdominal cavity.
 Hence, peritoneal mesothelioma may be misdiagnosed as any of these conditions: